RShifat/php/README.md

 # php

+# Download the zip file and extract first

 For run php file you have to server in your device .

 *** I recommended install " XAMPP CONTROL PANAL " for localserver